Coptic Orthodox Church in Malaysia

 The Coptic Orthodox Church in Malaysia is an Oriental Orthodox Christian church in Malaysia.
 It comes under the episcopal jurisdiction of the Coptic Orthodox Diocese of Sydney and its Affiliated Regions, a diocese of the Coptic Orthodox Church of Alexandria.

-The Coptic Orthodox Church in Malaysia currently has only one organised community in Malacca known as the St. Mary & St. Mark Church served by Fr.
-Joseph Sim, who was ordained on 15 March 2008.
+The Coptic Orthodox Church in Malaysia currently operates in Kuala Lumpur known as the Coptic Orthodox Church in Kuala Lumpur, in Malacca known as the St. Mary & St. Mark Church and more recently in Kota Kinabalu.

 The Coptic Orthodox Church in Malaysia is an affiliate member of the Council of Churches of Malaysia.